Urinary Tract Infection in Males Workup

 Chocolate agar is heated blood agar; the heating causes the red blood cells (RBCs) to lyse, releasing their intracellular contents, thereby enhancing the recovery of fastidious organisms such as N gonorrhea.
 This media is perfectly suited for culturing the male urethra, which is normally sterile.
 Thayer-Martin and New York City agars have antibiotics (including vancomycin) incorporated into them, thereby limiting the growth of competing bacteria that may overgrow the gonococcus.

 These media are perfect for culturing the female cervix, the pharynx, or the anus.
-They also can be used for the male urethra, although the vancomycin may actually inhibit the growth of the gonococcus, creating a false-negative culture result.
-All neisserial growths must be confirmed as gonorrhea with a quadFERM test (a 2h carbohydrate degradation method for detecting Neisseria species); gonorrhea will only change the color in the glucose well.
+They also can be used for the male urethra, although the vancomycin may inhibit the growth of the gonococcus, creating a false-negative culture result.
+All Neisserial growths must be confirmed as gonorrhea with a quadFERM test (a 2h carbohydrate degradation method for detecting Neisseria species); gonorrhea will only change the color in the glucose well.

 Previous